PGundy/hot_spot_analysis/README.md

 # Overview

-An analytic reporting framework that removes any statitical ambiguity.
-This is achieved by taking an user provided function to calculate their metrics, running the function on combinations of user provided features, and then struturing the output into a tabular-ish data structure.

-The output data can be used to enhance reporting, find insights, and easily dive further into the 'why' metrics have shifted.
+Hot Spot Analysis (HSA) is an analytic reporting framework that removes any statitical ambiguity.
+HSA is meant to enhance reporting, find insights, and easily dive further into the 'why' metrics have shifted.
+This is done by automatically running all viable cuts within the data across the provided features for any metrics.

 ## Short Theoretical Demonstration: